werf/werf/docs/pages_en/usage/deploy/templates.md

 {% endraw %}

-## Контроль отступов
+## Indentation control

-Используйте функцию `nindent` для выставления отступов:
+Use the `nindent` function to set the indentation:

 {% raw %}